Kevin Lewis (footballer, born 1999)

-Kevin Mathias Lewis Rodríguez (born 8 January 1999) is a Uruguayan professional footballer who plays as a midfielder for Uruguayan Primera División club Albion on loan from Peñarol.
+Kevin Mathias Lewis Rodríguez (born 8 January 1999) is a Uruguayan professional footballer who plays as a defender for Greek Super League club OFI.

 Club career

 Lewis is a youth academy graduate of Peñarol.
 He made his professional debut for the club on 27 May 2018 in a 2–1 league win against Atenas.
 On 16 April 2021, he joined Sud América on a season long loan deal.

 On 14 July 2022, Lewis joined Albion on a one-year loan deal.

 International career

 Lewis is a former Uruguayan youth international.
 He has made seven appearances for Uruguay's under-18 team.